 - The default language of the source file is used as the language for the match.
 If the target file does not contain the default language of the source file, the import will fail. - The name of the dimension in the default language of the source file has to match the name of the dimension in the same language of the target file.
 If the dimension names do not match the import will fail. - The dimension name for the default language will not be overwritten.
-All dimension descriptions and dimension names for the other languages will be overwritten. - Importing one table into another does not import groups.
+All dimension descriptions and dimension names for the other languages will be overwritten.

-• Import dialog box (175)
+Import dialog box (204)